Treat your tastebuds in the largest restaurant in France

-Remembering there are two-more “courses” to your Grands Buffets experience, the second and largest section features the aforementioned chafing dishes – each containing a mouth-watering creation from a rich daube of beef to ratatouille, breaded frog’s legs to confit duck.
-The sheer variety of what’s on offer aside, the room also contains the pièce de résistance of Les Grands Buffets, their rotisserie which towers over the chefs below who prepare dishes to order – from suckling pig to lobster thermidor (you have to pinch yourself to remind you of the value your meal represents, each individual dish from the rotisserie section alone would cost more than the 32.90€ you are paying for your whole dining experience if enjoyed at any other restaurant).
+Remembering there are three more “courses” to our Grands Buffets experience, we grab a plate for the second and largest section.
+Each chafing dish contains a mouth-watering creation from a rich daube of beef to ratatouille, from breaded frogs’ legs to cuttlefish à la Sétoise.
+The room also features the pièce de résistance of Les Grands Buffets: the rotisserie.
+Fay ce que tu vouldras (“Do as you wish”), a quote from Gargantua, towers over the chefs below who prepare dishes to order, from lièvre à la royale to lobster thermidor.
+You have to pinch yourself to remind you of the value your meal represents.
+We both went back for seconds.

 If fromage is for you, you may never want to leave the next section!
 Will you be able to sample the 101 different cheeses on offer?
 (A world record inscribed in the Guinness Book of Records.)
 Representing every region in France, and some from further afield, they are graded by strength to make beautiful tasting plates.